2023: 30 yrs building home ownership in the Door!

 We are committed to equity and justice in the communities in which we work.
 Habitat strives to be a place where people of all races, all faiths, all genders, all ages, and all backgrounds can come together in a common cause.
 We are committed to be actively anti-racist supporting inclusion and diversity.

 Door County Habitat Humanity was started in the community in 1993.
 In our 30 years, we've built 48 homes and 110 home repair projects in Door County, impacting over 474 people including 172 children.

 Since 1993, Door County Habitat for Humanity has helped 136 families realize their dream of quality home ownership through new homes and home repairs.

 90 percent of surveyed Habitat homeowners in 44 U.S. cities said they could not have owned a home without help from Habitat.
 Our families purchase their homes with low cost mortgage from Habitat.

 Children of homeowners are 116 percent more likely to graduate from college compared with children in families who do not own their homes.
 Cost-benefit analysis indicates that the 2,200 Habitat homeowners in Wisconsin alone are using less government assistance - anywhere from $6 million to $9 million annually less.

-Habitat homes are in Sturgeon Bay, Sevastopol, Bailey’s Harbor, Egg Harbor, Fish Creek, Sister Bay, Liberty Grove, Ellison Bay and Washington Island.
-Habitat built homes generated over $86,000 in 2019 property tax dollars in Door County.
-Those same households added a total of $1.05 million in property tax base since 1993.
+Habitat homes are in Sturgeon Bay, Sevastopol, Bailey’s Harbor, Egg Harbor, Fish Creek, Sister Bay, Liberty Grove, Ellison Bay, Washington Island and now Algoma.
+Habitat built homes generated over $113,640 in 2022 property tax dollars in Door County.
+Those same households added a total of $1.39 million in property tax base since 1993.